kervinck/gigatron-rom/Compilers/glcc/README.md

 The code generator uses two block of respectively 16 and 48 bytes in page zero.

   *  The first block is dedicated to runtime routines that implement long and float arithmetic.
-It is located at fixed addres `0xc0-0xcf` because it is expected that runtime support will be progressively supported by ROM features.
+It is located at fixed addresses `0xc0-0xcf` because it is expected that runtime support will be progressively supported by ROM features.
 The long accumulator `LAC` occupies addresses `0xc4-0xc7`.
 The float accumulator `FAC` overlaps `LAC` and